ct-clmsn/miniaturist/README.md

 ## How To Build

-To build this software, users are provided 2 options: a handrolled makefile or cmake.

-1) The makefile will need to be modified.
-There are comments in the file that explain what needs to be modified.
-To make all the programs run 'make'.
-Then run 'make distparldahdfs'.
-If the vocabulary tools are required, run 'make distvocab' and/or 'make vocab' and/or 'make distvocabhdfs'.

-2) cmake will require creating a directory called 'build'.
+This project requires using cmake. cmake requires creating a directory called 'build'.
 Users will change directory into 'build'.
 At this point the user will need to type something like the following:

 `cmake -Dblaze_DIR=<PATH_TO_BLAZE_CMAKEFILE> -DHPX_DIR=<PATH_TO_HPX_CMAKEFILE> ..`